kensanata/just-halberds/Myrkheim.md

 > Ardanānu the Phantom and their followers: Number-5 Attack-7 Escape-4
 > Hit-9 Damage-9 Endurance-12 Life-14 Necromancy-7

 If you stop, they'll ask you to come up.
+There are statues standing in front of grave caves, white shadows in a blue light that filters in from above, a kind of glowing mist.
+There are narrow passages connecting the graves but none of them lead much further up.

+There is no straight forward access to the light above.

 > Ardanānu the Phantom says: "You want eternal life but no love?
 You
 > want a kingdom but no light?
 Everything we once loved has turned to